Contrary to popular stereotype, seniors are more than capable of making use of modern technology and frequently outperform their younger counterparts.

 That said, a laptop may not be necessary if your needs can also be fulfilled with a tablet.
 Because a tablet is usually cheaper and easier to carry around.
 Learn more from this best tablet for elderly roundup we have.

-Laptop for Seniors: What to Look for?
+Laptop for Seniors: What to Look for in 2020?

 When glasses are an everyday necessity and eye strain is more than an occasional problem, having a high-quality display is extremely important.
 You’ll want one that’s capable of a high level of contrast to make text and images show up more clearly, as well a high resolution to sharpen the edges.